Why UGA?

 Step One: Complete the pre-pharmacy requirements

 To be admitted to the professional program in the University of Georgia College of Pharmacy, a student must complete pre-pharmacy requirements.
-Pre-pharmacy education requires satisfactory completion of not less than 69 semester hours of academic work counting toward the pharmacy degree.
+Pre-pharmacy education requires satisfactory completion of no less than 69 semester hours of academic work counting toward the pharmacy degree.

 Please refer to the Pre-Pharmacy Checklist for more information.